wilfison/vscode-rails-db-schema/README.md

 - A Rails application with a `db/schema.rb` file
 - Visual Studio Code version 1.101.0 or higher

-## Commands

-This extension contributes the following commands:

-- `rails-db-schema.showRailsDbSchema`: Show the Rails DB Schema view
-- `rails-db-schema.searchTables`: Search for tables in the schema
-- `rails-db-schema.clearSearch`: Clear the current search
-- `rails-db-schema.openInSchema`: Open table definition in schema file

 ## Keyboard Shortcuts

 - `Ctrl+F` (when focused on the schema view): Search for tables